DaimyoHub/DaimyoHub/README.md

 ### About me

-I am pursuing the Parisian Master of Research in Computer Science (MPRI) at the Institut Polytechnique de Paris.
-My main interests revolve around theoretical computer science, particularly the connections between programming languages and algebra.
-I am especially drawn to the Curry–Howard–Lambek correspondence, which I see as a powerful lens for understanding the deep relationships between logic, computation, and mathematical structures.
+I am pursuing the Parisian Master of Research in Computer Science (MPRI) at the Institut Polytechnique de Paris, with a focus on theoretical computer science—especially the interplay between programming languages and algebra through the Curry–Howard–Lambek correspondence, which reveals profound links between logic, computation, and mathematical structure.

 ### Contacts & references